-Having a need for fidelity Insurance may sound outlandish at first, but the harsh reality is that nearly every business is eventually victimized by fraud or theft.
-In this day and age, thieves (including your employees) do not need direct access to cash to steal from you; merchandise, supplies and securities are all fair game.
+Having a need for fidelity insurance may sound outlandish at first, but the harsh reality is that nearly every business is eventually victimized by fraud or theft.
+In this day and age, thieves (including your employees) do not need direct access to cash to steal from you; merchandise, supplies, and securities are all fair game.
+Different types of fidelity insurance can protect against such losses.
 You may also be susceptible to losses in the event that finished products or even raw materials are stolen right from under your nose.
 Essentially, any product can be a target for thieves if there is an opportunity to make a resale profit.

 Real Canadian Fidelity Insurance Claims: